 Look for ‘Non-Irradiated’

-The process of irradiation involves exposing a product to radiation to kill microorganisms and extend shelf life.
+The process of irradiation involves exposing a product to radiation to kill microorganisms and extend its shelf life.
 Irradiation damages food by breaking up molecules and creating free radicals.
 These free radicals go on to continue destroying vital minerals, vitamins, and enzymes in that irradiated food source, reducing its overall nutritional value.

 The term ‘organic’ requires that a food be free of potentially harmful or toxic pesticides, herbicides, chemical fertilisers, and genetically modified organisms.
 The organic seal also ensures that your food has not been processed using irradiation, chemical food additives, or industrial solvents.